williaml33moore/bathtub/dev/README.md

 * `main` -- The default trunk branch.
   Contains complete `src/`, and `test/`, and `dev/` directories.
   Contains a minimal `docs/` directory.
-  Contains the version of `README.md` file displayed on Bathtub's GitHub home page.
+  Contains the version of `README.md` displayed on Bathtub's GitHub home page.
 * `pages` -- The branch for the web page <https://williaml33moore.github.io/bathtub/>, also available at <https://bathtubbdd.dev/>.
+  Contains a custom, minimal `README.md`.
   Contains complete `src/` and `test/` directories merged in from `main`.
   These directories are only for citation purposes, so web pages can link to Bathtub source files, e.g., <https://github.com/williaml33moore/bathtub/blob/pages/src/bathtub_vip.f>.
   Contains a complete `docs/` directory with the source code for the web page and blog.